rune/rune/docs/blog/2024-08-13-game-spotlight-melancia.md

   <meta property="og:title" content="Game Spotlight: Melancia"/>
 </head>

-At the core of Dusk, we have games being enjoyed by millions of players.
+At the core of Rune, we have games being enjoyed by millions of players.
 I’m glad to take the time to celebrate one of them, Melancia, that has been doing very well on the platform.
 This wonderful game was made by [jallen](https://x.com/jallen_dev).

 ![](/img/blog/callouts/melancia.png)